All Episodes

 So the answer to that is no.

-But he's gonna get into uh what his defense team should do.
+But he's going to get into what his defense team should do.

 So number one, I would have the issue as his lawyer of whether or not he was facing double jeopardy.

-In fact, being tried, tried twice for the same offense.
+In effect, being tried, tried twice for the same offense.

-And it it it may well be that given given the sentence here in New York against Kelly, uh the sent the proceeding in federal court in Illinois in Chicago, may well disappear.
+And it may well be that given the sentence here in New York against Kelly, the proceeding in federal court in Illinois, in Chicago, may well disappear.

 Interesting.

-Back um on Yeah, I'm actually very um intrigued as to how they were able to put this case against him as well, knowing that he beat um the case in Illinois.
+Yeah, I'm actually very intrigued as to how they were able to put this case against him as well, knowing that he beat the case in Illinois.

 But there are rumors that he paid off jurors and all this other stuff.